VigneshAlagappan/equity-research-assistant/architecture.md

-   as per-hypothesis CALCULATION evidence (Step 2F, citing the rule id, version, and provenance so the line is reproducible) — closing the loop the indicator framework's own spec described ("indicators may later become inputs to Signal's hypothesis/investigation workflow") but explicitly left unbuilt when that framework shipped.
+   as per-hypothesis CALCULATION evidence (Step 2F, citing the rule id, version, and provenance so the line is reproducible) — closing the loop the indicator framework's own spec described ("indicators may later become inputs to Signals' hypothesis/investigation workflow") but explicitly left unbuilt when that framework shipped.
 Disabled entirely under an `as_of` cutoff rather than leaking post-cutoff findings, since indicator rules evaluate only against the latest facts on file and have